ousaj/ousaj/README.md

 My favorite tools are Neovim (btw), a terminal (anything with Bash), and plain-text files.
 I keep it simple because that helps me understand the system better and lets me focus on the important problems at hand.

+This is a profile where I'll be uploading projects, experiments, and things I'm currently working on.
 I'll be pinning more projects soon, but my favorite one thus far is the [Eulerian fluid simulation](https://github.com/ousaj/fluid-sim), written in Rust, using OpenGL.

+---

+## Tools & Tech

+- Programming languages: Java, Rust, C, TypeScript.
+- i3, tmux and neovim are my go-to development tools.
+- Plain-text files whenever possible.

+---

+## A bit about me

+- I have a crippling coffee dependency.
+- I love the cyberpunk genre.
+- I like rock climbing, hiking, and gaming (Balatro is my favorite game).

-📫 If you want to chat, you can reach out by connect with me on my [LinkedIn](https://linkedin.com/in/oakachach).
+📫 If you want to chat, you can reach out by connecting with me on my [LinkedIn](https://linkedin.com/in/oakachach).